wacncontent/CustomizeTool/removeCommentOutput2/articles/storage/storage-table-design-guide.md

 -	You can keep your duplicate entities consistent with each other by using EGTs to update the two copies of the entity atomically.
 This implies that you should store all copies of an entity in the same partition.
 For more information, see the section [Using Entity Group Transactions](#entity-group-transactions).
 -	The value used for the **RowKey** must be unique for each entity.
 Consider using compound key values.
 -	Padding numeric values in the **RowKey** (for example, the employee id 000223), enables correct sorting and filtering based on upper and lower bounds.
 -	You do not necessarily need to duplicate all the properties of your entity.
-For example, if the queries that lookup the entities using the email address in the **RowKey** never need the employee’s age, these entities could have the following structure:
+For example, if the queries that lookup the entities using the email address in the **RowKey** never need the employee's age, these entities could have the following structure:

 ![][8]